jamieadamsuk/jamieadamsdotclick2022/content/bookshelf/disrupted.md

   - "book"
 coverImage: "disrupted.jpg"
 ---
 Dan Lyons has a good sense of humour, and an axe to grind.
-He wields both of these powers effectively while he gives us an insight into silicon valley start-up culture, but it too often feels like the sole purpose of the book is to get his own back at an employer that treated him badly.
+He wields both of these powers effectively while walking us through the madness that is silicon valley start-up culture, but it too often feels like the sole purpose of the book is to get his own back at an employer that treated him badly.
 Just move-on, man.